cmrh/guest-image-creator/README.md

 The generic metadata consists of a limited CPU, memory, etc. that is enough for importing the resulting OVF in RHEV-M's export domain.

-Launch it with "--help" for instructions.
+Launch it with `--help` for instructions.